Lighting Tips for SAFETY

-You cannot skimp on quality lighting in this room because it’s important for getting ready for work, school, as well as for creating a relaxing and comfortable atmosphere.
+Quality lighting is important in this room since your family will spend time readying themselves for their day at work/ school, as well as relaxing in it’s comfortable atmosphere at the end of each day.
 Ideally your bathroom lighting switch could give you four different lighting options.

-- Bright lighting around the mirror is suitable for putting on your makeup, shaving, and performing other grooming routines, LED lights have high illumination and low running costs.
+- Bright lighting around the mirror is suitable for putting on your makeup, shaving, and performing other grooming routines.
+LED lights have high radiance and low running costs.
 Depending on how wide your bathroom sink bench is, you may want to install 3-5 LED downlights in the ceiling above.

-- Indirect or some kind of soft lighting is better for creating a relaxing atmosphere like you would want for taking a relaxing bath, this can be achieve with downlights on a dimmer.
+- Indirect or soft lighting is better for creating a relaxing atmosphere like you would want for taking a relaxing bath.
+This can be achieved with downlights on a dimmer switch.

 - Under the cabinet lighting is also a good solution for night time lighting, particularly using LED strip lighting as you can select a warm colour and lower illumination.